Vixlatio/RenderGLBPlus/README.md

 ## RenderGLB+ (Experimental)
 ### An open-source project by Vixlatio PTY LTD

 RenderGLB+ is a program built in C++ for rendering 3D objects from GLB files (and other file types soon!) into stunning image renders.
-This tool leverages OpenGL (GLUT), [NVIDIA's CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit), and [ZLUDA Toolkit](https://github.com/vosen/ZLUDA) for rendering and supports various image formats including PNG, JPG, and JPEG.
+This tool leverages OpenGL (GLUT) for rendering and supports various image formats including PNG, JPG, and JPEG.
 This program supports, both, GNU/LINUX and Microsoft Windows.

 ### Features